Management - Graduate

 Purpose of the program

 The program aims to enable those holding an MBA or other master’s degree related to the area of management to continue their studies in order to broaden and update their knowledge of issues concerned with the academic content of business administration.
 The program consists of at least eight semester units of courses and seminars.
 Graduates receive a diploma attesting to their participation in the program and their area of specialization.
-The areas of specialization offered are management and organizational behavior, financial management and capital markets, marketing management in a digital world, technology and information systems, Big Data, strategy and entrepreneurship, real-estate and healthcare systems administration.
+The areas of specialization offered are management and organizational behavior, financial management and capital markets, marketing management in a digital world, technology and information systems, Big Data, strategy and entrepreneurship, real-estate, Land Appraisal and Real Estate Assessment and healthcare systems administration.

 Registration and admission requirements